Learning cutlery skills

 child learning to use cutlery with fine motor issues in Bondi Junction and Mascot

-Learning to use cutlery is a significant milestone in your child’s journey towards independence.
-It is a frequent topic of discussion in our Bondi Junction and Mascot clinics.
-Using a knife, fork, and spoon helps children eat neatly and efficiently, making mealtime more enjoyable for everyone.
-Let’s explore how children learn cutlery skills and celebrate the exciting journey of mastering this important coordination skill.
+Learning to use cutlery is a key milestone in your child’s journey towards independence.
+This skill is frequently addressed in our Occupational Therapy sessions at OneOnOne Children’s Therapy in Bondi Junction and Mascot.
+Mastering the use of a knife, fork, and spoon helps children eat neatly and independently, making mealtime more enjoyable for everyone.
+In this blog, we’ll explore how children develop cutlery skills and how Occupational Therapy can support your child on this exciting journey.

 Observation

-Children often start by watching others use cutlery, like their parents, siblings, or peers.
-They observe how utensils are held, how food is picked up, and how bites are taken.
-This helps them understand the basics of using cutlery.
+Children begin by watching others—parents, siblings, or peers—use cutlery during mealtime.
+They observe how utensils are held, how food is picked up, and how to take bites.
+This early stage of observation is important in helping them understand the basics of using cutlery.
+Occupational Therapists help children by modeling proper techniques, allowing them to visualize the correct ways to hold and use utensils.

 Imitation